 Jack represents Summer itself, and is the old bringer-in of the time of plenty.
 The tradition of the Green Man being carved on to Christian churches exists across Europe and one can be found at St Peter’s Church in Yaxley.

 Guide of the Whittlesea Mere, herbalist and charmer of vipers.
 A manufacturer of snake unguents.
 Concealed beneath his coat dwells the serpent, ready to be called forth to aid him with his forked tongue.

 Being ignorant of his real name, locals distinguish him by the appellation of ‘Copperface’.
 Copperface proudly leads the sweeps and walks alongside the Ancient Order of Foresters at the annual Yaxley Festival parade.

-The Yaxley Festival parade led by Jack-in-the-Green and his attendants will depart from the Three Horseshoes public house on Main Street on Saturday 9th May 2020 at 11am.
-Joining us for the parade are Warwick Davis (Star Wars, Harry Potter), Shailesh Vara MP and Lord John Bird (founder of The Big Issue).
+The Yaxley Festival parade led by Jack-in-the-Green and his attendants will depart from Main Street on Saturday 14th May 2022 at 11am.

 Yaxley’s ancient turf law dictates that for the duration of festivities residents are permitted to sell alcohol without a license as long as a piece of turf is hung above their home’s door.